 - Treatment choices by stage for kidney cancer

 Ablation and other local therapy for kidney cancer

 This approach uses extreme cold to destroy the tumor.
-A hollow probe (needle) is inserted into the tumor either through the skin (percutaneously) or during laparoscopy (laparoscopy was discussed in the "Surgery for kidney cancer" section).
-Very cold gases are passed through the probe, creating an ice ball that destroys the tumor.
+A hollow probe (needle) is inserted into the tumor either through the skin (percutaneously) or during laparoscopy (see “Surgery for kidney cancer”).
+Very cold gases are passed through the probe, creating an ice ball at its tip that destroys the tumor.
 To be sure the tumor is destroyed without too much damage to nearby tissues, the doctor carefully watches images of the tumor during the procedure (with ultrasound) or measures tissue temperature.

 The type of anesthesia used for cryotherapy depends on how the procedure is being done.
 Possible side effects include bleeding and damage to the kidneys or other nearby organs.